top of page

 Registration and Dues

-AOLs crossing over in March pay a flat $75 partial-year fee to the troop.
-In addition to partial-year dues (March-August), this fee also covers the crossover campout and the bag of goodies you get there (ie. scout book, class B t-shirt, neckerchief, slide, etc)!
+AOLs crossing over in April pay a flat $75 partial-year fee to the troop which includes partial-year dues (April-August), the crossover campout and the bag of goodies you receive when joining (ie. scout book, class B t-shirt, neckerchief, slide, etc)!

 STEP 2